mtlynch/mtlynch.io/content/posts/hiring-content-writers/index.md

 ---
-title: 'Hiring Content Writers: A Guide for Small Businesses'
+title: "Hiring Content Writers: A Guide for Small Businesses"
 tags:
   - is it keto
   - outsourcing
+description:
-description: A complete walkthrough of how I find freelance writers, screen them, and train them to work with me.
+  A complete walkthrough of how I find freelance writers, screen them, and train them to work with me.
-date: '2019-09-30'
+date: "2019-09-30"
 images:
   - hiring-content-writers/cover.jpg
 ---

 {{< img src="cover.jpg" alt="Hiring Content Writers A Guide for Small Businesses (cover image)" maxWidth="1000px" >}}